CrispinStichart/dinosaur-comics-random-second-panel/README.md

 In the long-ago times (circa 2009) someone had written a randomizer that would do just that.
 There was a URL you could go to that would return a random second panel, and... that was it.
 That was all it needed to do.

 Back then, I had a website on which I used this randomizer, and I loved it.
-I recently remembered it and decided I wanted the same thing my [current website][site], but sadly the olf script URL is dead, and I couldn't find a new version.
+I recently remembered it and decided I wanted the same thing my [current website][site], but sadly the old script URL is dead, and I couldn't find a new version.

 So I made one!